act-rules/act-rules.github.io/_rules/html-page-lang-xml-lang-match-5b7ae0.md

 name: HTML page `lang` and `xml:lang` attributes have matching values
 rule_type: atomic
 description: |
-  This rule checks that all HTML pages with both a `lang` and `xml:lang` attributes on the root element, have the same primary language subtag.
+  This rule checks that a non-embedded HTML page with both a `lang` and `xml:lang` attributes on the root element, have the same primary language subtag.
+HTML pages embedded into other documents, such as through `iframe` or `object` elements are not applicable because they are not web pages according to the definition in WCAG.

 accessibility_requirements:
   wcag20:3.1.1: # Language of Page (A)
     forConformance: true